tmtek/convo/readme.md

 There are other methods you can use to control the state of the list:

 * `updateListPaging(paging = { start: 0, count: -1 })` : allows you to specifically reset the start index and page count for the list. -1 for count signifies all items.
+* `updateList(list)`: Change the contents of the current list and use this method to update it, but maintain all other list state.
 * `nextListPage(count = -1)`: Increments the current list page based on it's default paging values.
 Passing a number as the first argument will change the page count.
 * `prevListPage(count = -1)` : Decrements the current list page based on it's default paging values.
 Passing a number as the first argument will change the page count.
 * `clearList()`: Removes the current list from the conversational context.
-* `hasList(type = 'defaultlist')`: returns true if a list is being managed by this Convo instance. you may optionally specify the list type.
+* `hasList()`: returns true if a list is being managed by this Convo instance.

 ### Selecting Items from a List:

+Most list interations will involve being presented with a list of things, and then selecting something from that list for more detailed information and new options related to that item.
+Convo supports many way to select items from a list.

+* forListSelection({convo, item, type})
 * selectFromListPage(index = 0)
+* selectFromList(index = 0)
+* selectFromListByQuery(query, testFunc = (type, item, query) => false)
 * getListSelection()
 * forListSelection(listSelectionData => {})
 * clearListSelection()